ory/docs/guides/hydra/README.md

 and is capable of managing OAuth 2.0 Clients.

 ORY Hydra is OpenID Connect certified (pending) and implements all the requirements stated by the OpenID Foundation.
-As such, it correctly mplements the different OAuth 2.0 and OpenID Connect flows as intended by the IETF and OpenID Foundation.
+As such, it correctly implements the different OAuth 2.0 and OpenID Connect flows as intended by the IETF and OpenID Foundation.

 ## Introduction to OAuth 2.0 and OpenID Connect

 This section will give you some ideas of what OAuth 2.0 and OpenID Connect 1.0 are for.
-If you already know what OAuth2 and OpenID Connect are and how they works, you can skip to the next [Section](#introduction-to-hydra).
+If you already know what OAuth2 and OpenID Connect are and how they work, you can skip to the next [Section](#introduction-to-hydra).
 This section will not explain how the various flows of OAuth2 work and how they look like.
 We strongly recommend to read the following articles: